ChrisMunozCodes/ChrisMunozCodes/README.md

 # <div align="center">Christopher Munoz</div>

-Hello!
-My name is Christopher Munoz, I'm a Software Engineer who builds full-stack web applications and responsive websites!
-Get in touch, check out my work, find out more about me, and my learn about my experience!
+Hi!
+I'm Christopher, a MERN Full-Stack Software Engineer.
+I develop applications and websites using technologies such as MongoDB, JavaScript, Node.js, CSS, EJS, HTML, React, and Bootstrap.
+I pride myself in being an adaptable learner, and solving problems.
 ---